 Pharmacists play a major role in providing healthcare services to patients by physicians.
 And for all of us, these services are not a new thing.
 For years, pharmacists have been offering services over and above filling prescriptions from the origin of the profession.
-One of the developments in the pharmacy profession is, however, getting compensated for services provided.
+One of the developments in the pharmacy profession is, however, getting compensated for services provided, and to have successful pharmacy billing.

 In addition, pharmacies have to take advantage of medical billing services to get reimbursed for providing specific care.
 The Centers for Medicare & Medicaid Services (CMS) recently implemented a temporary policy that allows pharmacies to pay COVID-19 tests for Medicare.